sparker256/imgui4xp/README.md

 First clone or download this site and put the resulting imgui4xp folder wherever you like.

-Next you will need to download or clone the imgui GitHub site found at https://github.com/ocornut/imgui.

-After you have un zipped or cloned copy following files

-    imgui.cpp
-    imgui.h
-    imgui_demo.cpp
-    imgui_draw.cpp
-    imgui_internal.h
-    imconfig.h (empty by default, user-editable)
-    stb_rect_pack.h
-    stb_textedit.h
-    stb_truetype.h

-To the imgui4xp/src/imgui folder.

-Next you will need to download or clone the xsb_public GitHub site found at https://github.com/kuroneko/xsb_public.

-After you have un zipped or cloned copy following files

-	ImgWindow.cpp
- 	ImgWindow.h

-To the imgui4xp/src/ImgWindow folder.

 You will next need the current X-Plane SDK which can be found at https://developer.x-plane.com/sdk/plugin-sdk-downloads/.

 On my system I have renamed the main SDK folder to XSDK and it resides in /opt so the full path is /opt/XSDK